JR1811/create-the-server/README.md

 - module for big turn
 - module for fake dead end e.g. partly collaped
 - module with custom enemies floating from the ceeling with slow falling

-#### Connection

-Dsms modules are connected by different lengths of segments in the building.
-Short connecting sides are placed on long connecting sides and vice versa.

-- create-the-server:short
-- create-the-server:long

-## Categories

-- treassure_room
-- trap_room
-- generic
-- end_room